pyeve/eve/_sources/config.txt

                                 with the (very rich) Mongo query dialect.

 ``MONGO_WRITE_CONCERN``         A dictionary defining MongoDB write concern
                                 settings.
-All stadard write concern settings
+All standard write concern settings
                                 (w, wtimeout, j, fsync) are supported.
-Defaults to ``{'w': 1}``, which means 'do regular aknowledged writes' (this is also the Mongo default).
+Defaults to ``{'w': 1}``, which means 'do regular acknowledged writes' (this is also the Mongo default).

                                 Please be aware that setting 'w' to a value of